 The Cathedral of Modena is the first stop that I propose to you: together with the Ghirlandina Tower and Piazza Grande, it has been a UNESCO World Heritage Site since 1997.

-On this occasion, the city wakes up with religious rituals and popular festivals: from early morning, stalls and religious parades in ancient costumes fill the streets of the historic centre of Modena.
+On this occasion, the city wakes up with religious rituals and popular festivals: from early morning, stalls and religious parades in ancient costumes fill the streets of the historic centre.

 The patron’s miracles are found depicted in paintings and sculptures, including the legend of the rescue of Modena from an invasion of the Huns thanks to a thick blanket of fog that hid the city.
 Or even the liberation from the devil of the daughter of Emperor Giovinian, thanks to the bishop.